-A Jacket off the Gorge is a 100,000 word narrative nonfiction manuscript – part true crime, part memoir – with a psychological thriller read.
-It involves a true crime in rural Upstate New York and the author who unwittingly got wrapped up in it.
+A Jacket off the Gorge is an unpublished nonfiction manuscript – part true crime, part memoir – with a psychological thriller read.
+It involves a crime in rural Upstate New York and the author who unwittingly got wrapped up in it.

-The author’s journalism career spans more than 25 years and has earned major awards, including an Emmy nomination.
+The author’s journalism career spans more than twenty-five years and has earned major awards, including an Emmy nomination.

-Only Susan gives Jon the strength and motivation he needs to survive, but a bigger threat to his rehabilitation is the penal system and abandonment by family.
-Untreated medical and mental health issues culminate in consequences neither could have predicted.
+Only Susan provides the motivation Jon needs to rehabilitate himself, an effort threatened by the penal system.
+Left untreated, his medical and mental health issues culminate in consequences neither could have predicted.

-A Jacket off the Gorge delves deep into the criminal mind, providing an unprecedented, fascinating and chiseled look at one man’s struggles within himself, and with others.
+A Jacket off the Gorge delves deep into the criminal mind, giving an unprecedented, fascinating, and chiseled look at one man’s struggles within himself, and with others.